 In 2017, the Oak Ridge Leadership Computing Facility is celebrating 25 years of leadership in high-performance computing.
 Since its founding as the ORNL Center for Computational Sciences (CCS) in May 1992, the center has consistently delivered supercomputers of unprecedented capability to the scientific community on behalf of the US Department of Energy (DOE).
 Scientists, in turn, have used these versatile systems to solve critical problems in areas as diverse as biology, advanced materials, climate, and nuclear physics.

 From the beginning, the OLCF has contributed to a rapid evolution in scientific computing that has produced a millionfold increase in computing power.
-This rise has included the launch of the first teraflop system (IBM Power3 Eagle) for open science, the science community’s first petaflop system (Cray XT5 Jaguar), and two top-ranked machines on the TOP500 list, including the OLCF’s current leadership-class machine, Titan.
-Additionally, the next chapter in the OLCF’s legacy is set to begin in 2018 with the deployment of Summit, a pre-exascale system capable of more than 100 petaflops.
+This rise has included the launch of the first teraflop system (IBM Power3 Eagle) for open science, the science community’s first petaflop system (Cray XT5 Jaguar), and three top-ranked machines on the TOP500 list, including the OLCF’s current leadership-class machine, Summit.
+The next chapter in the OLCF’s legacy is taking shape in the form of Frontier, which is slated to be the OLCF’s first exascale system in 2022.

 Using OLCF systems, scientists have expanded the scale and scope of their research, solved complex problems in less time, and filled critical gaps in scientific knowledge.
 Today, simulation is considered on par with experiment and theory as an essential standard of modern science.